alphagov/govuk-prototype-kit-docs/docs/v13/documentation/github-desktop.md

 - GitHub Desktop - an app that puts your code on GitHub (so that you can collaborate with others in your team)
 - Repository/repo - a project stored in Git

-If you are new to these concepts, [follow Github’s get started exercise](https://docs.github.com/en/get-started/quickstart/hello-world) or [read the guide on how to set up git using the terminal](https://prototype-kit.service.gov.uk/docs/setting-up-git).
+If you are new to these concepts, [follow GitHub’s get started exercise](https://docs.github.com/en/get-started/quickstart/hello-world).

 ## Set up GitHub Desktop